It is the happy life that asks more of us than we realize we have and then surprises us by enabling it in us. Joan Chittister

 The two pressed flowers in the elder’s Qur’an are reminders of beauty, calling us to remember that there is in life, deep down, an essential basic and beautiful goodness that redeems all the moments we ourselves overlay with greed or hatred or anger or self-centeredness.
-One morning last summer in the midst of writing on our back yard deck, I heard the distinctive call of a cardinal, my favorite bird (next to penguins).
+One morning in the midst of writing on our back yard deck, I heard the distinctive call of a cardinal, my favorite bird (next to penguins).
 As I paused to listen, the cardinal flew in all of his scarlet glory to perch on the branch of a dead tree in our neighbor’s yard about fifteen feet from where I was sitting.

 I thought for a moment about quietly switching my tablet to camera mode and trying to get a picture, but chose instead to simply be with my feathered friend.
 “Hey, dude,” I said—“looking good!”
 He sang his distinctive tune for me a couple more times, then darted off on his cardinal way.
 Moments of beauty such as that, even if only a minute or so long, go far toward sustaining my deep belief in the goodness of things, despite what appears to be daily and overwhelming evidence to the contrary.
 Such moments, Chittister writes, “are the heartbeat of the universe.
 They make us glad to be alive.”